GetDKAN/dkan/docs/components/workflow/workflow.rst

 ----------------------------

-Controlling the moderation state of the various core content types provided by Dkan can be done from various places.
+Controlling the moderation state of the various core content types provided by DKAN can be done from various places.

 My Workbench
 ++++++++++++++++++++++++++++